-To date, our CROs, CMOs and other vendors have been able to continue to provide services and supply reagents, materials, and products and currently do not anticipate any disruption in services or interruptions in supply.
+To date, our contract research organizations ("CROs"), contract manufacturing organizations ("CMOs") and other vendors have been able to continue to provide services and supply reagents, materials, and products and currently do not anticipate any disruption in services or interruptions in supply.
 Our CMOs continue to operate their manufacturing facilities at or near normal levels.
 While we currently do not anticipate any interruptions in our manufacturing process, it is possible that the COVID-19 pandemic and response efforts may have an impact in the future on our third-party suppliers and contract manufacturing partners' ability to manufacture reagents, materials or products that we need to use in our research and clinical trial.
 However, we are continuing to assess the potential impact of the COVID-19 pandemic on our business and operations, including our expenses, our clinical trials, and our ability to hire and retain employees.